Skip to content

 (Presented by Herts Sports and Physical Activity Partnership and PressRed)

-Further resources and insight are available from the Herts Sports and Physical Activity Partnership at Evaluation and Insight - Herts Sports Partnership (sportinherts.org.uk).
+Latest resources and insight are available from the Herts Sports and Physical Activity Partnership at Evaluation and Insight - Herts Sports Partnership (sportinherts.org.uk).

 There are also Physical Activity resources in the Joint Strategic Needs Assessment at JSNA documents (hertfordshire.gov.uk).
-Topics include Barriers and Enablers to Physical Activity in Older Adults, and Physical Activity and Covid
+Topics include Barriers and Enablers to Physical Activity in Older Adults, and Physical Activity and Covid.

 Public Health Masterclasses